NREL/tyche/docs/cheat-sheet.rst

   | Notes        | String                                         | Any                                                                   | Description provided by user.
 Not used by Tyche.                             |
   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+

-**Minimum mandatory data**
-If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will break the code.
+**Mandatory data.** If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will break the code.
 The Value for irrelevant Variables may be set to 0 or 1.
 The index should be kept as *None*.
-If a certain entry does not have an unit or unitless, the entry for the units column should be entered as 1.
 For instance, a technology such as a solar panel could be modeled without any Inputs, if sunlight is not explicitly being modeled.
 In this case, the single Index defined for the Input Variable could be simply 0, and the calculations within the technology model .py file can be defined without using this value.
 Variables and their component Indexes are defined further in :numref:`tbl-designsvars`.

 .. _tbl-designsvars:
 .. table:: Mandatory values for Variables in the *designs* dataset.